New Zealand Young Farmers: FMG Young Farmer of the Year

-NZYF runs the annual FMG Young Farmer of the year, a major event on the rural calendar.
-The Contest began in 1969; the inaugural event was held in Auckland on 22 August that year.
-The competition was initially run by individual clubs, coming under the control of the national body in 2006.
+NZYF runs the annual FMG Young Farmer of the Year event, sponsored by FMG Insurance.
+The contest began in 1969; the inaugural event was held in Auckland on 22 August that year.
+The contest was initially run by individual clubs, coming under the control of the national body in 2006.

 How it works

 Entry is free and open to all NZYF members.
-District Contests are the first stage of the Contest and are held throughout the country between October and December.
-The top contestants from each District Contest progress through to their local Regional Final which is held from February to April.
-The seven top Regional Finalists battle it out in the Grand Final for the title of FMG Young Farmer of the Year.
+District contests are the first stage and are held throughout the country between October and December.
+The top contestants from each district contest progress through to the regional final which is held between February and April.
+The seven top regional finalists battle it out in the grand final for the title of FMG Young Farmer of the Year.

-Each level of the competition includes both question-and-answer sessions (on both farming-related and general knowledge subjects) and practical sessions involving farm work, problem solving, and business skills.
+Each level of the competition includes question-and-answer sessions (on both farming-related and general knowledge subjects) and practical sessions involving farm work, problem solving, and business skills.

-The Grand Final is a two-day event: the first day includes the practical challenges and the evening dinner where the contestants deliver their speech on a topic specific to each of them.
-The Grand Final concludes with a quiz show.
+The grand final is a two-day event: the first day includes the practical challenges and the evening dinner where the contestants deliver their speech on a topic specific to each of them.
+The grand final concludes with a quiz show.